sarusso/Reyns/README.md

 Thanks to Gianfranco Gallizia and eXact Lab (http://www.exact-lab.it/) for this contribution.

+## Multi-node setup
+While not one of its core features, Reyns support to deploy project across multiple nodes.
+This requires publishing all necessary ports for inter-node communications as well as the DNS service. please not that this setup is suited for private networks _only_.
+Never publish Reyns' dynamic DNS on a public IP.

+To configure a multi-node setup, you can start from the demo, using the "default-multinode.conf" file as a guide.
+To test on a single node before going multi-node, just install the demo somewhere (with "reyns install_demo") but instead of following the quick start run the following commands:

+    $ reyns run:group=master,conf=default-multinode
+    $ reyns run:group=node1,conf=default-multinode
+    $ reyns run:group=node2,conf=default-multinode

+You will be asked for the DNS_SERVICE_IP env var: here you need to put the external IP address of the external network interface.

+Test with:
+    $ reyns ssh:demo,onenode2
+    $ reyns@demo-onenode2:~$ ping demo-onenode1

+**Note:** the  "default-multinode.conf" file shipped with the demo assume the network interface "eth0" as the external interface (the "from_eth0" placeholder).
+You can change (i..e on en0 for macOS) or just replace it with the external IP address instead of the ""

 ## Logging and debugging

 To enable the debug mode, just set the "LOG_LEVEL" env var to "DEBUG". for example:

-    LOG_LEVEL=DEBUG reyns run:postgres,instance=master
+    $ LOG_LEVEL=DEBUG reyns run:postgres,instance=master

-If you insance does not run as expect when starting (and since it does not start you cannot ssh in it) you can try few things:
+If you instance does not run as expect when starting (and since it does not start you cannot ssh in it) you can try few things:

 First of all, you can try to run in in an interactive way:

-    reyns run:postgres,instance=master,interactive=True
+    $ reyns run:postgres,instance=master,interactive=True

 This will run the services prestartup scripts and and give you a shell.
-You can then type 'supervisord' to start the service as normal (but still interactivey).
+You can then type 'supervisord' to start the service as normal (but still interactively).

 If you have errors in the execution of the prestartup scripts for some services, you can use the safemode, which just runs  Reyns's prestartup (that should never fail) and not the service prestarup scripts

-    reyns run:postgres,instance=master,safemode=True
+    $ reyns run:postgres,instance=master,safemode=True

 You can also combine the two, which is probably the most useful approach:

-    reyns run:postgres,instance=master,interactive=True,safemode=True
+    $ reyns run:postgres,instance=master,interactive=True,safemode=True

-..and you can execute the prestartup scrpts in the interactive mode just by typing /prestartup.sh.
+..and you can execute the prestartup scripts in the interactive mode just by typing /prestartup.sh.

 Note: Sometimes you can get an error similar to "mv: inter-device move failed error".
 In this case, and in partiucular if you are running with persistent data enabled,  you can try to temporary rename the data dir to understand why the error arise.

+## Troubleshooting
+In case of a failure in the building process: first of all, retry building (maybe temporary network problem).
+If error persist, try building without cache (i.e. reyns build:all,cache=False), fis till no errors, try to re-init base containers (reyns init).
+Also check disk space both on local filesystem and in the virtual machine filesystem if on Windows or Mac.

 # Licensing
 Reyns is licensed under the Apache License, Version 2.0.
 See